madisongh/digsigserver/doc/rksign.md

 Response: signed binary/binaries

+For the `fit-image` signing, the input data is expected to be a gzip-compressed tarball
+containing:

+* One or both of
+    * `fitImage`: the FIT image output to be re-signed
+    * `fit.its`: the FIT image source
+* Optionally
-For the `fit-image` signing, the input data is expected to be a gzip-compressed tarball containing two files: the FIT image to be re-signed, called `fitImage`, and the device tree binary file where the public key information should be replaced, called `uboot.dtb`.
-Note that this is a re-signing operation: you should enable signing during the build using a randomly-generated RSA keypair, then send the already-signed FIT and DTB over to have them re-signed with the production key.
+    * `uboot.dtb`: the device tree binary file where the public key information should be replaced

+Note that if `fit.its` is not present, this is a re-signing operation: you should enable signing during the build using a randomly-generated RSA keypair, then send the already-signed FIT and DTB over to have them re-signed with the production key.
 The `external_data_offset` parameter should be included only for kernel FIT signing.

 Output from `fit-image` signing is a gzip-compressed tarball containing the updated `fitImage` and `uboot.dtb` files.